xiaxia-wang/FaithfulRE/README.md

-> If you have any question about the codes or experimental results, please email to xxx.
+> If you have any question about the codes or experimental results, please email [xiaxia.wang@cs.ox.ac.uk](mailto:xiaxia.wang@cs.ox.ac.uk).

 ## License